Get

 A grieving cat may start vocalizing much more than usual.
 In fact, 70% of cats in mourning will either have an increase in vocalization or become quieter as a result of grief.
 A grieving cat may also be vocal at unusual or odd times of the night.

-There are many reasons why your cat may have increased vocalization, such as physical pain, a territorial issue, or your cat’s specific breed.
-However, if your cat has recently lost a companion, the increased vocalization is probably due to the grieving process.
+There are many other reasons why your cat may have increased vocalization, from physical pain or injury, underlying illness such as hyperthyroidism or high blood pressure, cognitive decline in older cats, or a territorial issue, to your cat’s specific breed.
+However, if your cat has recently lost a companion, the increased vocalization is probably due to the grieving process, but it’s worth getting them checked over by a vet to be sure.

 4. Searching for Lost Companion